Permissions Required for AWS Accounts

 (optional - for Changes to AWS policies )

-For Network policy: Permission for policy provision, to add the specified outbound (egress) rules to a security group for use with a VPC.
+CNS For Network policy: Permission for policy provision, to add the specified outbound (egress) rules to a security group for use with a VPC.
+For ASMS Adds the specified outbound (egress) rules to a security group for use with a VPC

 Write